Information for International Students

-Thank you for your interest in our Master of Physician Assistant Studies program here at Union College.
+Thank you for your interest in the Union College Master of Physician Assistant Studies program.
 Strengths of the program include a curriculum that includes the Christian perspective and an emphasis on serving the underserved.

 As we review our applicants, we consider the following selection factors based on their application materials from CASPA, including their recommendation letters:

 Overall GPA: ability to meet the demands of the PA program as shown by college GPA, grade trends, and variety and rigor of courses taken;

 Science GPA: ability to successfully complete the basic science portion of the PA program as shown by the quality of academic science preparation;

 Health Care Experience: ability to perform professionally in the health care environment as shown by experience in the delivery of health care;